Skip to Content

 Skin Type and Sensitivity

-1. Thin, Sensitive Skin: More prone to ingrown hair triggers and irritation.
+1. Thin, Sensitive Skin: Easily provoked, prone to dramatic reactions and prolonged healing.

 Ingrown Hair Location